NMMI/qbmove-simulink/README.md

 2. Click "Save", then "Close".
-3. Navigate to the `qbmove_simulink` folder and execute `install.m` which is a script that simply choose the proper library version based on your Matlab version and rename it subtracting the YEAR extension. e.g.  qbmove_library_2013a.slx -> qbmove_library.slx
+3. Navigate to the `qbmove_simulink` folder and execute `install.m` which is a script that simply choose the proper library version based on your Matlab version and rename it subtracting the YEAR extension.
+    e.g.  qbmove_library_2013a.slx -> qbmove_library.slx

 ### Compile the library

-1. The library can be used on varius operating systems such as MacOS X, Windows, Linux... so you probably have to recompile it for your system.
+The library can be used on varius operating systems such as MacOS X, Windows, Linux... so you need to recompile it for your system.

+#continua qui
-2. Navigate in the folder and make sure to have the "Current Folder" set to "library".
+1. Navigate in the folder `library`.
-3)  On the Matlab Command Window type "make" and press return.
+2. On the Matlab Command Window type "make" and press return.
 If no error is returned the libraries are correctly compiled.

 NOTE: you do not necessary need to recompile the library.
 Actually it is